 Friendship Bracelets: People will come up to you and tie a piece of string around your wrist and then demand payment for it.
 This is also used as a distraction for pickpockets.

-Helpful Locals: Most people are helpful, but some take advantage of you.
+Helpful Locals at Train Stations: Most people are helpful, but some take advantage of you.
 I’ve heard of locals helping tourists buy train tickets but instead they buy child tickets and pocket the rest of the money.
 Be very careful of who you trust.